-Article 20.8 Exemptions/Listing of courses
+Article 20.8 Exemptions/Transfer of courses

 No exemptions are possible/will be granted within the SBE pre-masters.
-For students who switch between SBE pre-masters, listing of courses is possible upon request to the Board of Examiners.
+For students who switch between SBE pre-masters, a transfer of completed courses from one pre-master to another is possible upon request to and after approval from the Board of Examiners.